marcojakob/code.makery.ch/collections/library/html-css-en-part7.md

 ## Navigation with Bootstrap

 Finally, we want to make the navigation more beautiful with the help of Bootstrap.
 In the Bootstrap documentation a [Navbar](http://getbootstrap.com/components/#navbar) is described.
 However, the example is very complex and includes menus, text boxes and buttons.
-We'll implement a slightly simpler version.
+We'll implement a simpler version.

 Program the following steps.
 I recommend you test what happens after every step.

-1. Insert the the two classes `nav` and `navbar-nav` to the `ul` element in your navigation.
+1. Insert the two classes `nav` and `navbar-nav` to the `ul` element in your navigation.
 `<ul class="nav navbar-nav">`

-2. Surround the entire navigation with a new `div` with the `container` class.
+2. Surround the entire navigation with a new `<div>` with the `container` class.
 This has the effect that the distances from the edges are the same as in our main content.
 Do not forget the closing `</div>` tag after the navigation code.
 `<div class="container">`

-3. Surround it all with yet another `div`.
+3. Surround it all with yet another `<div>`.
 This time we will need the three classes `navbar`, `navbar-default`, and `navbar-static-top`.
 Those classes ensure that the navigation is displayed at the top of the screen.
 Don't forget the closing `</div>` tag.
 `<div class="navbar navbar-default navbar-static-top">`

 4. In the `<li>` element of our home, insert a class called `active`.
 This has the effect that the *Home* link is highlighted.
 This tells the visitor about the currently active page.